 An index mutual fund is an easy, affordable way to get broad exposure to the stock, bond, or real estate markets (through what are called REITs) at a very low cost.

 For example, buy FZROX at Fidelity or SWTSX at Charles Schwab and voila!
-You have a portfolio of 2,500+ stocks in the United States.* (To be clear: 1) Open an account at Fidelity or Charles Schwab.
-2) Send in money from your checking account.
-3) Buy the fund.)
+You have a portfolio of 2,500+ stocks in the United States.*

-Or, buy FNILX at Fidelity or SWPPX at Charles Schwab; you’re buying into the 500 leading companies in the United States.
+Alternatively, buy FNILX at Fidelity or SWPPX at Charles Schwab; you’re buying into the 500 leading companies in the United States.
 BEHOLD!
-You’ve now got the same strategy that legendary investor, Warren Buffet, recommended to LeBron James.*
+You’ve now got the same strategy that legendary investor, Warren Buffet, recommended to LeBron James.

 These funds have a) no transaction charges b) no minimum and c) no or extremely low expense ratios.
 You can get started with as little money as you have available, and worry not about getting bamboozled with damaging fees.